Dynamical analysis of coupled curvature-matter scenario in viable $f(R)$ dark energy models at de Sitter phase: Introduction

 Incorporating interactions between matter and curvature introduces the parameter $\alpha$ into this analytical framework, intertwined with parameters defining the $f(R)$ function.
 This coupling parameter significantly influences evolutionary dynamics in the matter-curvature coupled scenario.
 We use dynamical analysis to explore this interaction in viable $f(R)$ gravity models, setting up autonomous equations with dynamical variables.
 Identifying fixed points and assessing their stability through linear stability analysis is crucial for understanding aspects of cosmic evolution influenced by curvature-matter interactions.
 We focus on two $f(R)$ models, the generalized $\Lambda$-CDM model and the power-law model, both capable of driving cosmic acceleration while remaining cosmologically viable.
-To grasp the dynamics of the curvature-matter system in two $f(R)$ gravity models within the de-sitter phase, we streamlined the approach from 3D to 2D variables and analyzed them using linear stability theory.
-From these phase-space plots, we can conclude the allowed region of each model at the de-sitter phase in terms of stability, cosmographic parameters, and the viability condition of critical energy density of matter.\\
+To grasp the dynamics of the curvature-matter system in two $f(R)$ gravity models within the de Sitter phase, we streamlined the approach from 3D to 2D variables and analyzed them using linear stability theory.
+From these phase-space plots, we can conclude the allowed region of each model at the de Sitter phase in terms of stability, cosmographic parameters, and the viability condition of critical energy density of matter.
+Finally, we have drawn evolution plots depicting the behavior of 2D variables and observed their asymptotically stable behavior near stable critical points during the de Sitter phase of the universe.\\

 The paper is organized as follows: In sec.\ [\ref{Sec:2}], we have established a theoretical framework to address the interaction between the curvature and matter sectors in the background of a flat FLRW metric.
 In sec.\ [\ref{Sec:3}], we have formulated the autonomous equations of the dynamical system, incorporating the interaction between matter and curvature-driven dark energy in the framework of $f(R)$ gravity.
 We have also discussed the two specific $f(R)$ models considered for this study.
 In sec.\ [\ref{Sec:4}], we have examined this interacting scenario in the context of two different types of viable $f(R)$ models through the dynamical analysis approach and put some extra constraints from stability and other criteria.
 Finally, We have summarized our conclusions in sec.\ [\ref{Sec:5}].\\